Raspberry Streusel Coffee Cake Recipe

 - 1/2 teaspoon vanilla extract

-- In a large bowl, combine the flour, sugar, baking powder and baking soda.
+- Preheat oven to 350°.
+In a large bowl, combine flour, sugar, baking powder and baking soda.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in eggs, sour cream and vanilla (batter will be stiff).

-- Spread half into a greased 13-in. x 9-in. baking dish.
+- Spread half into a greased 13x9-in. baking dish.
 Spread raspberry filling over batter; spoon remaining batter over filling.
 Combine topping ingredients; sprinkle over top.

 Sort By :